-Before you and your partner begin house-hunting, exchange personal financial information, including salaries, debt (student loans, credit card balances, car payments, etc.) and credit scores.
+Before you and your partner begin househunting, exchange personal finance information, including salaries, debt and credit scores.

-Not only will this information will help you estimate how much house you can afford, but you’ll also need to determine how much money each person can contribute to the downpayment, closing costs and monthly mortgage payments.
+Not only will this information help you estimate how much house you can afford, but it will help to determine how much money each person can contribute to the down payment, closing costs and monthly mortgage payments.

-You also need to know upfront if your boyfriend or girlfriend has a lower credit score.
+You also need to know upfront if your boyfriend or girlfriend has a low credit score.